-Compliance with the various laws and regulations within the SCM environment remains a challenge.
-The entity is in communication with the Provincial Treasury's Supply Chain Management Unit and is working with internal and external auditors to ensure that controls are implemented and monitored to ensure compliance.
+Compliance with the various laws and regulations within the SCM environment remains complex.
+The Entity is in communication with the Provincial Treasury's Supply Chain Management Unit and is working with internal and external auditors to ensure that controls are implemented and monitored to ensure compliance.